Accelerating iterative solvers via a two-dimensional minimum residual technique: Proposed method and its convergence analysis

 Using a similar strategy, we can observe that

 Hence, the following quantity is well-defined:

 From Eqs. \eqref{eq14} and \eqref{eq15}, we can verify that

 The assumption \eqref{eq11} ensures that the values of $\tilde{\xi}$ and $\hat{\xi}$ cannot be zero simultaneously.
-This shows $\mathcal{L}_k < 1$ which illustrates that the sequence $\{\|r^{(\ell)}\|\}_{\ell=1 }^{\infty}$ is strictly decreasing unless the exact solution is found. \end{proof}
+This shows $\mathcal{L}_k < 1$ which illustrates that the sequence $\{\|r^{(k)}\|\}_{k=1 }^{\infty}$ is strictly decreasing unless the exact solution is found. \end{proof}

-In Remark \ref{rem2.6}, we show that $\|r^{(k)}\|$ actually converges to zero as $k \to \infty$.
+Next, we show that $\|r^{(k)}\|$ actually converges to zero as $k \to \infty$.
 First, however, we make two remarks on the previous theorem to address possible breakdowns of the TSTMR method and the worst potential residual norm reduction at a given step of the method.

 \begin{rem} {\rm Under the assumptions \eqref{eq11}, given the initial guess $x^{(0)}$, it turns out that either the chain of inequalities

 or